Bulgarian resistance movement during World War II: Bulgarian citizens in anti-fascist resistance in foreign countries

-50 Bulgarians took part in the partisan movement in Czechoslovakia, in 1944 they took part in Slovak National Uprising.

-Bulgarian I. Popovich was a member of BSV resistance organization in München.
+50 Bulgarians took part in the partisan movement in Czechoslovakia, including taking part in the Slovak National Uprising.
+Bulgarian I. Popovich was a member of the BSV resistance organization in München.

 Bulgarian communist Todor Angelov took part in the Belgian Resistance movement.
 In early 1943, he was arrested and interned in the Fort Breendonk concentration camp, where he was executed in late November 1943.